Western Colorado University: Rady School of Computer Science & Engineering building

-Opened in 2021, the Rady School of Computer Science & Engineering building is a 75000 sqft building that houses Western's new school of engineering, a school that operates in partnership with the University of Colorado Boulder.
+Opened in 2021, the Rady School of Computer Science & Engineering building is a 75000 sqft building that houses Western's Engineering Partnership Program, a program that operates in partnership with the University of Colorado Boulder.
 The steel and glass building's south side overlooks a large quad and symbolizes a positive future for the university.

 Leslie J. Savage Library

+The Leslie J. Savage Library provides access to more than 250,000 printed volumes, 3,500 films, and approximately 80,000 electronic records from around the world.
+Its Special Collections and Archives house university records, materials related to Colorado history, rare books, and donated papers of regional and institutional significance.
+The library also includes a 24-hour PC and Mac computer lab, individual and group study spaces, and larger rooms for meetings and academic activities.
+In addition, the library offers a complimentary bike rental program for students.

 The Leslie J. Savage Library's West Wing was designed by Temple Buell.

+Mountaineer Bowl

+The Mountaineer Bowl is a collegiate athletic stadium located at an elevation of 7,723 feet, making it one of the highest-elevation college stadiums in the world.
+The facility hosts football games as well as track and field events, and it also serves as a central campus venue for major academic milestones, including First Year Orientation and Commencement ceremonies.

 Mountaineer Field House and Paul Wright Gym

-The Mountaineer Field House opened on Western's campus in March 2014.
-The 65,000-square-foot facility includes a 200-meter track, multi-purpose courts, workout rooms, climbing wall, and a trampoline and foam pit.
+The Mountaineer Field House is a multi-purpose athletic and recreation facility.
+The 65,000-square-foot complex opened in March 2014 and serves both students and university athletic programs.
+It features a 200-meter, six-lane indoor track, multiple courts for basketball, volleyball, and other sports, and dedicated areas for strength and conditioning.
+The facility also includes a 43.5-foot climbing wall, fitness and group exercise rooms, and additional training spaces for a variety of recreational and competitive activities.
+Mountaineer Field House supports student fitness, campus recreation, and athletic training needs.

 The Paul Wright Gym is attached to the Mountaineer Field House.
 At the north end of campus, this 1951 building is the world's highest collegiate gym.
 It seats 1,800 and various renovations have added Western's indoor pool, a wrestling room, locker rooms, the Hall of Fame trophy room and classrooms for Western's Recreation & Outdoor Education and Exercise & Sport Science departments.
 It's named for Paul W. Wright, who spent 38 years as a professor, coach and administrator at Western, as well serving as a judge and mayor of Gunnison.